This post may contain affiliate links. See my disclosure policy.

 - Psyllium husk powder.
 This is a gluten-free substitute to help bind the ingredients and add elasticity.

-Once you have stiff peaks, add the whey protein, almond flour, psyllium powder, and baking powder and gently whisk to combine.
+Step 2- Once you have stiff peaks, add the remaining ingredients.
+Gently whisk to combine.

-Now that you have a fully formed dough transfer it to the loaf tin using a spatula and carefully form it into an even shape.
+Step 3- Transfer the batter to the loaf tin using a spatula and carefully shape it into an even loaf.

 - Don’t overmix the dough.
-This can deflate the egg whites, which will make for dense and chewy bread.
+This can deflate the egg whites, resulting in dense and chewy bread.

 - Leave some parchment paper over the sides.
-About 1-2 inches will make removing the bread from the pan much easier.
+I find that about 1-2 inches will make removing the bread from the pan much easier.

 - Let it cool completely.
 Allow the bread to cool completely in the pan before slicing it.
 This will help it maintain its shape and prevent it from crumbling or deflating.